 Our global food system is broken, and it urgently needs fixing.
 We know we need to rapidly find ways to feed a growing population – both reliably, and with much better diets.
 But our bigger challenge is meet these needs, while protecting and repairing the natural world, and taking greater care of the people that our food production relies on.

 Through the use of trends, visions and scenarios we challenge businesses on their assumptions about the world and to map their route to a sustainable future.
-Our work with Pepsico, for example, opened their eyes to their reliance on agriculture and helped them develop a resilient business strategy.
+For example, our work with Pepsico opened their eyes to their reliance on agriculture and helped them develop a resilient business strategy.
 By developing a series of scenarios for 2030, this project identified major sustainability risks and opportunities, and led the company to set up a new sustainable agriculture team who manage the risks that climate and water crises pose to its supply chains.
-We've used similar approaches with General Mills, Dupont and Delhaize.
+We've used similar approaches with General Mills, DuPont and Delhaize.